Ginonno/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(1) create a script that switches the current user to betty (2) i am assuming the user will be already in existence
+(1) print for me the effective username of current user